What To Look For In Perfect Fit Jeans

 Pay Attention To The Details

-The number of jeans that I’ve had clients donate would probably fill my living room and it’s not only because the jeans have lost their elasticity, but because the detailing is dated or unflattering.
+The number of jeans that I’ve had clients donate would probably fill my entire apartment and it’s not only because the jeans have lost their elasticity, but because the detailing is dated or unflattering.

 If you’d like to know how you can take care of your jeans to reduce the sagging after your purchase, read my denim care article!